Two-Stage Hybrid Supervision Framework for Fast, Low-resource, and Accurate Organ and Pan-cancer Segmentation in Abdomen CT: Method

 \section{Method}

 We conducted an analysis of the distribution of labels in the labeled data, as depicted in Figure 1.
+We define datasets that include labels for all 13 organs as `fully organ labeled cases'.
+Those without any organ annotations are termed `non-organ labeled data', and data with annotations for some but not all of the 13 organs are referred to as `partially labeled organ Data'.
+Similarly, the data is categorized based on the presence or absence of tumors into two distinct groups: `Tumor-Annotated Data' and `Non-Tumor-Annotated Data'.
 Specifically focusing on abdominal organs, we found that out of a total of 219 cases, all 13 organs were fully annotated.
 Moreover, there were 1093 cases with partial annotations, indicating that only specific organ categories were annotated.
 The remaining 888 cases had no annotations.
 For tumors, 1497 cases have annotations, and the remaining 703 cases do not.
 It is worth noting that within the annotated cases, there may still be unlabeled regions that potentially contain tumors.
 We introduce a two-stage segmentation pipeline ~\cite{liuflare2022} to maximize segmentation accuracy while meeting the requirements of inference time and GPU memory usage, in where the first-stage aims to obtain the rough location of the abdomen and the second-stage achieves precise segmentation of abdominal organs and tumour based on the first-stage location.
 Considering the uncertainty in the distribution of tumors, we divided second-stage segmentation task into two subtasks: semi-supervision organ segmentation and tumor segmentation.
 The method is described in detail in the following subsections.